 \subsubsection{Uncertainty of the detections}

 The second metric we use in the comparison is the estimated uncertainty of the detections.
-This is calculated by using bootstrapping of the original galaxies, as explained in \Cref{alg:2}.
-This procedure estimates the variability in the location of the detected filaments, given in degrees.
-It is therefore a measure of the robustness of the results.
+This is calculated using bootstrapping of the original galaxies, as explained in \Cref{alg:2}.
+This procedure estimates the variability in the location of the detected filaments, given in degrees, and is therefore a measure of the robustness of the results.

 We compute the median of the estimated uncertainty of detection.
 A comparison can be seen in \Cref{f:errs} in degrees and proper distance.
 The median uncertainty for Method B is approximately constant over $z$.
 As mentioned before, at low redshift, the higher median uncertainty with respect to method A is mainly driven by the additional population of detected filaments with higher uncertainty.
-At higher redshift this effect also happens, but it is compensated by a much lower estimated uncertainty for the filaments found in both catalogues.
+This effect is also seen at higher redshift, but it is compensated by a much lower estimated uncertainty for the filaments found in both catalogues.

-It is important to note that, at low redshift, Method B yields a result of similar quality to Method A (as measured with galaxy-filament distances), even if Method A reports a lower estimated uncertainty.
+It is important to note that, at low redshift, Method B yields a result of similar quality to Method A (as measured with galaxy--filament distances), even if Method A reports a lower estimated uncertainty.
 At higher redshift ($z>1$), Method B yields both lower distances and lower uncertainty estimates.

-\paragraph*{} We note that we expect most applications of these catalogues to require an additional threshold, for example, in the limit of the estimated uncertainty required\footnote{This can be done manually on the catalogue or with the Python functions that we provide at \href{https://www.javiercarron.com/catalogue}{javiercarron.com/catalogue}}.
-After a cut of this kind (for example, using the Catalogue B while removing points with an estimated uncertainty over \SI{1}{\deg}), the described results would be slightly modified in the following way: a) The median distance would increase overall by around \SI{0.05}{\deg}, b) The peak in $\delta$ would increase to be very similar to the one in Catalogue A, and c) The estimated uncertainty would be very uniform in $z$ at a value of $(0.55\pm0.02)$\si{\deg}.
-This is a consequence of the natural trade-off between confidence of the detections and amount of filaments detected that arises when imposing a threshold of this kind.
+\paragraph*{} We note that we expect most applications of these catalogues to require an additional threshold, for example on the limit of the estimated uncertainty required\footnote{This can be done manually on the catalogue or with the Python functions that we provide at \href{https://www.javiercarron.com/catalogue}{javiercarron.com/catalogue}}.
+After a cut of this kind (for example using Catalogue B while removing points with an estimated uncertainty over \SI{1}{\deg}), the described results would be slightly modified in the following way: (a) the median distance would increase overall by around \SI{0.05}{\deg}, (b) the peak in $\delta$ would increase to be very similar to the one in Catalogue A, and (c) the estimated uncertainty would be very uniform in $z$ at a value of $(0.55\pm0.02)$\si{\deg}.
+This is a consequence of the natural trade-off between the confidence of detections and the number of filaments detected that arises when imposing a threshold of this kind.
 Different applications will require different choices.